KingCosmic/tinyquotes/README.md

 **UPDATES**
 ==========
-+ Fixed some bugs with loving quotes, made a major improvement and added a new feature letting you search tags. *some hidden features added... let's see if you spot them* :D
++ Fixed some bugs with loving quotes, made a major improvement and added a new feature letting you search tags. *some hidden features added... let's see if you spot them* :smiley:
 + Major bug found and getting ready to obliterate it with a code performance improvement.
 + Added tiny things to the UI and made it easier to see the Favs Center(click on "Favoritas" to show it).
 Fixed tiny bugs and added shortcuts info.
 + Added feature letting you see all your favourite quotes, the only thing you have to do is put #fav at the end of the URL and enjoy:) Also included option that redirects to the quote if you click the author on #fav mode.